PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

       ES/FS/GS - Extra segment pointer

 **Note** : So when ever process is loaded its segments start address will be loaded
            into these registers.
 This is part of context initialization for process.

 	• Instruction Pointer Register

 	  EIP points to next instruction in code segment to be executed.
-Program cant modify the address inside this register directly but we cant control it as side effect of executing instructions like jump.
+Program cant modify the address inside this register directly but, we cant control it as side effect of executing instructions like jump.

 	• Control Registers

-      These registers status and operating mode of processor.
+      These registers hold values indicating status and operating mode of processor.
+	  As result of execution of instructions these registers will be updated and can be later read to decide if the instruction succeeded or failed.
       There are multiple registers I am listing just important ones here.

       CR0 - control the states of processor